bobbyowolabi/rowolabi.github.io/README.md

 # [bobbyowolabi.com][blog]
-*The Intersection of Audio, Coding & Music*
+*Artistic Inspiration*

 <img width="192" height="210" src="https://www.bobbyowolabi.com/img/logo.png">

 ## About
-This is my personal blog where I share about my exploration of audio programming, software engineering and music.
+This is my personal blog where I share about my exploration of sotfware engineering drawing from inspirations of art.

 ## Site Generator
 This site is built with [jekyll][jekyll].

 ### Plugins
 * jekyll-paginate
-* jekyll-sitemap

 ## Template
-I created this site based off of the [Monochrome][template] template created by [@dyutibarma][dyutibarma].
+I created this site based off of the [Beautiful Jekyll][template] template created by [@daattali][daattali].

 ## Dependencies
 * Font Awesome
 * Chart.js
 * Google Analytics
 * Disqus
+* Bootstrap.js
+* JQuery

 ## Citation Methodology
 Efforts will be made to carefully cite sources in the posts of this blog.